git-ecosystem/git-credential-manager/README.md

 ### Windows

+You can download the [latest installer](https://github.com/microsoft/Git-Credential-Manager-Core/releases/latest) for Windows to install GCM Core standalone.

+**:warning: Important :warning:**

+Installing GCM Core as a standalone package on Windows will forcably override the version of GCM Core that is bundled with Git for Windows, **even if the version bundled with Git for Windows is a later version**.

+There are two flavors of standalone installation on Windows:

+- User (preferred) (`gcmcoreuser-win*`):

+  Does not require administrator rights.
+Will install only for the current user and updates only the current user's Git configuration.

+- System (`gcmcore-win*`):

+  Requires administrator rights.
+Will install for all users on the system and update the system-wide Git configuration.

-You can download the [latest installer](https://github.com/microsoft/Git-Credential-Manager-Core/releases/latest) for Windows.
-To install, double-click the installation package and follow the instructions presented.
+To install, double-click the desired installation package and follow the instructions presented.

 #### Git Credential Manager for Windows